Afghan soldiers killed in Taliban raid on base

 Taliban spokesman Qari Yousof Ahmadi claimed responsibility for the attack in a statement to journalists.

-Other attacks were carried out in Afghanistan's southern Helmand province and the national capital, Kabul.
+Other attacks were carried out in Afghanistan's southern Helmand province and the national capital, Kabul, where a pair of deadly attacks last month -- a bomb in an ambulance and a hotel siege -- had already renewed doubts over Afghan authorities' ability to keep people safe.